 The flagship of French industry, PEUGEOT is one of the foremost pioneers on the international automotive front.

-In just over 2 centuries, the brand has developed both its design and innovative technologies with p
+In just over 2 centuries, the brand has developed both its design and innovative technologies.

 Jean-Pierre and Jean-Frédéric Peugeot diversified their family-run grain mill by manufacturing saws, steel strips for dressmaking and springs for watchmaking.